dewayne57/GPSDO/README.md

 When 1PPS is lost, the firmware enters holdover: the last good control value is held in a non-volatile static ram module.
 This also allows the GPSDO to continue in holdover mode across a power cycle.
 The quality of holdover depends entirely on the OCXO stability and any implemented drift compensation.

+# Front Panel
+The front panel of the GPSDO unit contains three BNC connectors that output TTL level signals for either 3.3V or 5V logic (switch selectable).

+## Outputs
+- A 10mHz square wave signal that is obtained from the OCXO, locked to GPS, and buffered at the selected TTL levels (not 50 ohm).
+This signal will be driven by a high speed TTL gate and level translator.
+The output is standard TTL.
+- A 10mHz square wave signal also obtained from the OCXO and buffered.
+This output will be a standard 50 ohm instrument output signal.
+- A 1 pulse-per-second (1 Hz) square wave with approximately 50% duty cycle.
+The signal rising edge represents the start of the 1PPS signal.

+## LED Indicators
+Several LEDs will be placed across the front panel.
+These are:

+- GPS: turned on when the GPS receiver is tracking 3 or more satellites.
+- HOLDOVER: Turned on when the GPS receiver is either not receiving any signal, or the receiver is tracking less than 3 satellites.
+- LOCK: turned on whenever the error count in the digital control loop is less than 100 counts.
+This represents an accuracy of .001%.
+The error count threshold can be adjusted using DIP switches on the board.
+- POWER: Turned on whenever the GPSDO is running.

+## LCD Display
+The GPSDO will also use a 24X2 backlit LCD display that will show the current GMT and local date and time, plus any error or diagnostic messages.

+The lines will be formatted as:
+GMT: YYYY/MM/DD HH:MM:SS
+LCL: YYYY/MM/DD HH:MM:SS

+# Rear Panel
+The rear panel will consist of the IEC power connector with the fuse for protection, as well as the GPS antenna connector.